haoheliu/haoheliu.github.io/index.md

 My research includes tasks related to the audio generative model, source separation, quality enhancement, and recognition, appeared in journals and conferences such as TPAMI, TASLP, JSTSP, ICML, AAAI, NeurIPS, INTERSPEECH, and ICASSP.

-I'm the first author of paper such as AudioLDM, AudioLDM 2, NaturalSpeech, VoiceFixer, SemantiCodec, MusicLDM, AudioSR, etc., with over 40 research publications and 2100 citations.
+I'm the first author of paper such as AudioLDM, AudioLDM 2, NaturalSpeech, VoiceFixer, SemantiCodec, MusicLDM, AudioSR, etc., with around 2500 citations.
 Most of my research studies are open-sourced.
-My open-source projects/checkpoints on GitHub have received over 8800 stars and have been downloaded more than 200000 times.
+My open-source projects/checkpoints on GitHub have received over 9200 stars.

 Highlighted research performed as the first author: